Md-Hiccup/learn-socket.io/README.md

 #####   In socketPoint directory,

--   cd basic ( cd broadcast or cd chatApp )
+-   cd basic ( or cd broadcast or cd chatApp )
 -   node app.js